Supermagnum/app_rpt/README.md

 # app_rpt
 **Refactoring and upgrade of AllStarLink's app_rpt, etc.**

+This branch includes **gr-linux-crypto authentication support** for cryptographic verification of remote repeater management commands using Brainpool ECC and Linux kernel keyring.

 ## Documentation

 - **[Authentication with gr-linux-crypto](docs/AUTHENTICATION.md)** - Cryptographic authentication for remote repeater management